Police of Finland: Other nationally active formations

 In June 2008, the Finnish police established a Police Incident Response Team tasked with improving the prevention, detection and management of serious information security incidents.

-Vaativan ajotavan valvonta, also known as VATV- unit is a group of highly trained police officers specialized in high-speed driving and pursuits.
-The unit holds several unmarked high-performance cars ranging from 280 to 340 horsepower.
+The police uses a VATV (Vaativan ajotavan valvonta) unit that is specialized in high-speed driving and pursuits.
+The unit consists of specially trained police officers who utilize several unmarked high-performance cars.

 Police ranks

 The Finnish police uses the following ranks:

 Criminal investigators prefix their ranks with rikos-, "Detective", literally "Crime", e.g. rikostarkastaja.

 Rank insignia on the shoulder epaulettes is all silver on blue with a silver button.
 The rank insignia for Senior Constable is a single bar, added with two chevrons for Sergeant.
 Police officers have bordered rows of oak leaves, with a Lion of Finland next to them.
 Additionally, on the collar there is pentagonal insignia that always has the emblem with laurel leaves and a border, but with colors slightly varying with rank; officers have a border around the pentagon.